HermiloOrtega/CEA/README.md

-# 🧾 CEA – Comité de Evaluación de Adquisiciones
+# 🧾 CEA – Comite ejecutivo de Abastecimientos

 ## 🧭 Overview
 **CEA** is a robust internal Windows application developed in **C#** and **SQL Server** using **Visual Studio** at AHMSA to streamline high-value procurement request workflows.